50ten40/rsyncster/README.md

 * Public facing assets are obsessively lean and easily consumed.

 __Rsyncster Installation__
 * Git clone https://github.com/50ten40/rsyncster.git to your management directory.
-(Developers can make pull request)
 * No documentation, you'll just have to read the code.
 * Usage: Call cron_get_changes.sh from cron entry.
+Each script component in main.sh can be called standalone.
+Pass a domain name or option.
 There are helper scripts in ./extras.
 * Configure variables for your setup.

 __Basic Drupal Workflow__